San José State University

 Course Learning Outcomes (CLO)

-After successfully completing this course, you will be able to recognize, analyze, and articulate practical strategies to respond to ethical issues that arise in business.
+After successfully completing this course, you will be able to recognize, analyze, and articulate solutions to ethical issues that arise in business.
 Specifically, you will be able to:

-- comprehend the major methods of ethical reasoning, apply these methods to specific business situations, and draw conclusions for practical action.
+CLO 1. comprehend the major methods of ethical reasoning, apply these methods to specific business situations, and draw conclusions for action.

-- identify the major stakeholders of business and understand how they may be affected by ethical or unethical behavior.
+CLO 2. identify the major stakeholders of business and how they may be affected by ethical or unethical behavior.

 William H. Shaw & Vincent Barry, Moral Issues in Business, any of the last 4 editions